 The United States Department of Justice has provided a publication with information about testing accommodations and rights for individuals with disabilities.
 Click here to view the PDF.

-- Extra time on tests and assignments.
+- Extra time on assignments.

 - Break assignments down into smaller pieces.